Phylum: Magnoliophyta - Class: Equisetopsida - Order: Asterales - Family: Asteraceae

 Arrowleaf Balsamroot grows on well-drained soil in open woodland sites exposed to plenty of sunshine.
 It blooms from late May to July and grows

-American Indians used the seeds to make a kind of flour called pinole.
+American Indians used the seeds of Arrowleaf Balsamroot to make a kind of flour known as pinole.

 Balsamorhiza, the genus name, means 'balsam root'.
 The specific epithet sagittata means 'arrow shaped' - a reference to the leaves of this plant, which are shaped like arrowheads.